TL;DR:

 Metrics to track

-Formula: Average days from decision memo publication to final approval Instrumentation: Timestamp decision memo creation and final sign-off dates Example range: 2-5 days for feature decisions, 1-2 days for bug fixes
+Formula: Average time from decision memo to final decision Instrumentation: Log dates when memos are posted and when decisions are finalized Example range: 3-5 days for routine decisions, 7-10 days for major decisions

-Formula: (Meetings eliminated through async processes) / (Previous total meetings) × 100 Instrumentation: Compare calendar time before and after implementing async rituals Example range: 30-50% reduction in stakeholder meetings
+Formula: (Meetings eliminated / Original meeting load) × 100 Instrumentation: Compare calendar time before and after implementing async rituals Example range: 50-70% reduction in stakeholder meetings while maintaining alignment

 Common mistakes and how to fix them